MIT-LCP/mimic-website/content/en/docs/community/contributing.md

 +++

-MIMIC is provided through the work of researchers at the MIT Laboratory for Computational Physiology and [our collaborators](/iv/overview/acknowledgments/).
-We have limited resources and cannot provide individual support to researchers worldwide.
-We therefore encourage MIMIC users to work together as a community.
-The [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code/) contains collaboratively developed code for a large number of useful concepts in MIMIC.
-The issues page provides a forum for public discussion which reaches a larger audience, enables wider discourse, and full transparency around discussions.

 ## How do I raise an issue on the MIMIC Code Repository?

 To raise an issue, first navigate to the [MIMIC Code Repository issues page](https://github.com/MIT-LCP/mimic-code/issues).